FAIR-Data-EG/Action-Plan/README.md

 5. What is an appropriate timescale for the action?
 6. What existing activity does this recommendation / action need to build upon?
 What needs to be done to make this action a reality?
 Who should take responsibility for the delivery of this action?

 You can comment on as many or as few tickets as you like, and can also respond to other people's comments.
-[The labels](https://github.com/FAIR-Data-EG/Action-Plan/labels) may help you filter and find the most relevant content for you.

 # How else to get involved